Lung cancer is the second most common cancer in men and women. The American Cancer Society's estimates for lung cancer in the United States for 2022:

 Fact: There is no scientific proof that this is true.
 Surgery in the early stages of lung cancer offers the best chance of a cure.

-Myth: Unless I stop smoking (or never start), there's nothing I can do to reduce my risk of lung cancer.
+Myth: Unless I stop smoking (or never start), I can do nothing to reduce my risk of lung cancer.

 Fact: Eliminating all known exposure to secondhand smoke is strongly recommended.
 Minimizing exposure to diesel exhausts and air pollution will also decrease your risk.
 Getting your home tested for Radon is another good idea.
 Data shows that regular exercise reduces the risk of lung cancer.

-Catholic Health Cancer Institutes across Long Island offer comprehensive lung cancer services, including screening, diagnosis, treatment and follow-up and survivorship care.
-Our experienced team of lung cancer specialists treat even the most advanced lung cancer.
+Catholic Health Cancer Institutes across Long Island offer comprehensive lung cancer services, including screening, diagnosis, treatment, follow-up, and survivorship care.
+Our experienced lung cancer specialists treat even the most advanced lung cancer.
 Get more information on Catholic Health’s lung cancer treatment program.
 You can also call (844) 247-LUNG.

 If you need a primary care physician, call 866-MY-LI-DOC (866-695-4362).

-Robotic Device Offers Hope for Lung Cancer Patients
+New St. Francis Robotic Device Offers Hope for Those with Lung Cancer